Foundation trainee pharmacist: employment contracts

 The following groups are not eligible to apply for foundation placements via Oriel:-

 Once the applications window has closed, long-listing by Oriel will begin.
 This will include checks to verify the eligibility of applicants.
 Some applicants may be required to provide additional information and applicants are advised to answer any such queries promptly to avoid having their application withdrawn from the recruitment process.
-Applicants should note that potential employers have no input in the long-listing process.
+You should note that potential employers have no input in the long-listing process.
 Employers will only be notified about potential candidates at the end of the Oriel recruitment process (see below under, What happens when an offer has been accepted section).

 Before starting an application, candidates are advised to read the person specification, job description, and professional attributes framework guidance.